-Aeonium (commonly known as Tree Houseleek) is colorful, gorgeous, rosette shape, a genus of about 35 species of subtropical succulents native to the Canary Islands.
+Aeoniums (commonly known as Tree Houseleek) are colorful, gorgeous, rosette-shaped succulents.
+Native to the Canary Islands, this genus has about 35 different species.
 Aeoniums are most commonly known for their striking rosettes made up of dense, waxy leaves growing out of a single stem.
-Stems can be long and branched-out or short and stubby.
+Stems can be long and branched-out, or short and stubby.
 Flowers stems emerge from the center of the rosettes.
-The small, star-like flowers grow in clusters.
+Their small, star-like flowers grow in clusters.

-They come in a wide range of varieties, colors, shapes and sizes.
-Most aeoniums are monocarpic plants, meaning they die once they produce a flower.
-Aeoniums are hardy plants and can withstand cold.
-They grow best in full sun to partial shade.
-Aeoniums can be grown both indoors and outdoors, either as container plants or in ground.
+They come in a wide range of varieties, colors, shapes, and sizes.
+Most aeoniums are monocarpic plants, meaning they die once they produce a flower, but will usually branch to produce more rosettes.
+Aeoniums are hardy plants and can withstand cold, but they grow best in full sun to partial shade.
+Aeoniums can be grown both indoors and outdoors, either as in-ground or container plants.

 Most Aeoniums are native to the Canary Islands, so they're used to a little more water than other succulents; however, this doesn't mean you can water Aeonium like normal plants.
 Only water Aeonium when the topsoil (1-2 inch deep) feels dry, which would be about once a week.
 In the summer, when Aeonium is dormant, reduce watering to about once a month; or if your Aeonium is outdoors and gets some rainwater, maybe none at all.
 Aeonium leaves will curl and drop during dormancy to prevent water loss, so no need to be alarmed if your Aeonium looks less than stellar in the summer.
 In winter, during their peak growing season, feel free to give them a good soak with a regular water schedule.